-- 1. Submitting work that was done by someone else and allowing your professor, classmates, or other members of the Lafayette community to believe that the work is yours is an act of academic dishonesty.
-This includes published or unpublished writings, words, images, computations, data, analysis, artworks, performances, videos, computer code (including open source code or code described in textbooks, blogs, and discussion groups), or other products of a person's intellectual work. - 2.
+I. Submitting work that was done by someone else and allowing your professor, classmates, or other members of the Lafayette community to believe that the work is yours is an act of academic dishonesty.
+This includes published or unpublished writings, words, images, computations, data, analysis, artworks, performances, videos, computer code (including open source code or code described in textbooks, blogs, and discussion groups), or other products of a person's intellectual work.

 Incorporating, in whole or in part, someone else's ideas, writings, words, images, computations, data, analysis, artworks, performances, videos, computer code, or other products of a person's intellectual work into your own and allowing others to believe that you created those words, tables, images, etc., is an act of academic dishonesty.
-For some guidelines to avoid plagiarism in writing projects, please consult Appendix II. - 3.
-Purchasing or attempting to purchase someone else's work, or arranging to have your own academic work done in whole or in part by someone else, with or without compensation, is an act of academic dishonesty. - 4.
-Student performance can be assessed in a number of venues (e.g., tests, quizzes, lab work, homework, presentations, performances, etc.).
-In these settings, additional examples of academic dishonesty include, but are certainly not limited to: re-using material from previous courses without the explicit permission of the current course instructor, engaging in unauthorized collaboration with other students
+Purchasing or attempting to purchase someone else's work, or arranging to have your own academic work done in whole or in part by someone else, with or without compensation, is an act of academic dishonesty.

-(including online discussion groups); copying answers from other students, accessing electronic messages or online content without the instructor's permission; altering or misrepresenting experimental data, and programming calculators to store equations and other information; using the textbook or your instructor's solutions, using instructors' versions of textbooks, or using previously administered tests without the instructor's permission.
+4. Student performance can be assessed in a number of venues (e.g., tests, quizzes, lab work, homework, presentations, performances, etc.).
+In these settings, additional examples of academic dishonesty include, but are certainly not limited to: re-using material from previous courses without the explicit permission of the current course instructor; engaging in unauthorized collaboration with other students (including online discussion groups); copying answers from other students; accessing electronic messages or online content without the instructor's permission; altering or misrepresenting experimental data, and programming calculators to store equations and other information; using the textbook or your instructor's solutions, using instructors' versions of textbooks, or using previously administered tests without the instructor's permission.

-Please see Appendix II, How to Avoid Plagiarism, for helpful information/tips.
+For helpful information, see Appendix II, How to Avoid Plagiarism, page 70.

 A student who is found responsible for violating the Academic Integrity Policy may receive a range of possible sanctions, including suspension or expulsion.
 Finally, the underlying principle is one of intellectual honesty.
-If a person is to have self-respect and the respect of others, all work must be his/her own.
+If a person is to have selfrespect and the respect of others, all work must be his/her own.